"Ett gult lejon dricker vatten vid ån."

-Translation:A yellow lion drinks water by the river.
+Translation:A yellow lion is drinking water by the river.

 There is a good description in another thread by a geographer about the meanings of bäck, å, flod/älv which suggests to me that the most accurate English translations would be creek, stream and river respectively.
 On that question, I put stream for å and it was accepted, but the suggested translation was river.
 On this one, I put stream again; it was rejected and the suggested translation was creek!
 Anyway, I'm going to submit that stream should be accepted here, but I wonder if maybe the course should choose the most precise translation of each and accept only that, to teach the difference?

 Yes, it's clearly a bit of a grey area.
 One man's river is another man's stream in English and it seems to be the same in Swedish.

 It's probably the same with other words that imply a continuum of sizes (like pebble, rock, boulder in English).